All she needs is some burnt cork: Kreayshawn ‘the rapper’Posted: June 8, 2011

 “The social power relations of the sexes, races, nations and generations are precisely, then, particularized forms of class relations.
 These power relations within the working class weaken us in the power struggle between the classes.
 They are the particularized forms of indirect rule, one section of the class colonizing another and through this capital imposing its own will on us all. “

 Consciousness is so powerful.
 The racist and sexist ideology that is built into the division of labor influences the way we relate to each other.
 We spend more time fearing and struggling with each other rather than against the system, and all this does is strengthen its control over us all.
-The ruling class knows this, which is why they feed us their lies in our public schools from Kindergarten through high school and college too.
-They inoculate us in bourgeois culture and their version of history and ‘freedom’ to pacify and confuse us.
-Fanon speaks to this in his brilliant piece of anti-colonial theory Wretched of the Earth, where he goes into detail in the first chapter “On Violence” on the various methods used by the colonizers to weaken the oppressed.
+The ruling class and State know this, which is why they feed us their lies in our public schools from Kindergarten through high school and college too.
+They inoculate us in European bourgeois culture and their version of history and ‘freedom’ to pacify and confuse us.
+Fanon speaks to this in his brilliant piece of decolonial theory Wretched of the Earth, where he goes into detail in the first chapter “On Violence” on the various methods used by the colonizers to weaken the oppressed.
 He highlights education early on as a particular useful way of repressing the colonized.
 He writes,

 “In capitalist societies, education, whether secular or religious, the teaching of moral reflexes handed down from father to son, the exemplary integrity of workers decorated after fifty years of loyal and faithful service, the fostering of love for harmony and wisdom, those aesthetic forms of respect for the status quo, instill in the exploited a mood of submission and inhibition which considerably eases the task of the agents of the law and order.”

 It is important that we examine our feelings of anger when we see garbage like Kreayshawn going viral, and understand that she is not the sole problem.
-It is her position within the system, as a privileged white woman, that allows her to be commodified off of performing stereotypes.
+It is her position within the system, as a privileged white woman, that allows her to profit off of these stereotypes.
 We cannot attack her coonery without understanding its origins within the system, and the power that supports it.
 Critiquing it for what it is is important, but simply banning it won’t do away with the fact that the vast majority of blacks in this country are poor and harassed and killed by the cops, who continue to view us all as thugs or hoes, as depicted in Kreayshawns ‘gucci gucci’ music video.
 And speaking of killer cops Johannes Mehserle, the cop who killed Oscar Grant at the Fruitvale bart station in Oakland January 1st 2009, will be released this sunday after only serving a petty few months.
 A protest will be happening around 3pm in downtown Oakland.
 No justice from and unjust system!